-May 14, 2018
+Monday May 14, 2018

-As we outlined in a previous blogpost, we started automating our network, and we rolled out our first automated processes in Singapore and the Netherlands.
+As we outlined in a previous blog post, we started automating our network, and we rolled out our first automated processes in Singapore and the Netherlands.
 A few weeks ago, we installed the redundant uplinks using different peers and locations in the Netherlands, which eliminated the single point of failure.

-To avoid spending our available SLO budget redundant connections and uplinks ensure high availability during routers upgrades or (un)planned datacenter maintenances.
+To avoid spending our available SLO budget redundant connections and uplinks ensure high availability during routers upgrades or (un)planned data center maintenances.

 Every server serving anycast must be connected with a ToR (top-of-rack) switch using a BGP protocol.
 Please note that we still have locations where we mix iBGP/eBGP sessions for internal peering.
-It’s not always easy to work with mixed iBGP/eBGP sessions, but it paves the way for experimentation to make improvements.
+It’s not always easy to work with mixed iBGP/eBGP sessions, but it paves the way for experiments to make improvements.

-Before launching anycast in the Netherlands and Singapore, the following for all datacenters was adjusted:
+Before launching anycast in the Netherlands and Singapore, the following for all data centers was adjusted:

-As I mentioned before, we used mixed types of peerings, both of which have their own pros and cons.
+As I have mentioned before, we used mixed types of peerings, both of which have their own pros and cons.
 However, standardization and simplicity are the keys to automation.

 Hence, the configuration snippet for our servers is relatively simple and looks like this: